John Bacchus Dykes: Later life and death

 Dykes's failure to change Baring's stance was followed by a gradual deterioration in his physical and mental health.
 It necessitated absence (which was to prove permanent) from St Oswald's from March 1875.
 Rest and the bracing Swiss air proving unavailing, Dykes went to recover on the south coast of England.

 Dykes was admitted to a lunatic asylum, Ticehurst House in East Sussex, and died on 22 January 1876, aged 52.
 Fowler's assertion that he died at St Leonards on Sea, some 18 miles from Ticehurst, may well be correct since Ticehurst House made periodic use of a guest house at St Leonards for holidays for some patients.
 Fowler's view that Dykes's ill-health was a consequence of overwork, exacerbated by his clash with Bishop Baring, has, however, recently been questioned; one scholar suggests that the medical evidence points to his having succumbed to tertiary syphilis, and speculates that Dykes may have contracted the disease during his undergraduate years.
-It must be held in mind that such speculation are no more than unprovable theories and can unfairly damage the reputations of people who have led exemplary lives.

 He is buried in the ‘overflow’ churchyard of St Oswald's, a piece of land for whose acquisition and consecration he had been responsible a few years earlier.
 He shares a grave with his youngest daughter, Mabel, who died, aged 10, of scarlet fever in 1870.
 Dykes's grave is now the only marked grave in what, in recent years, has been transformed into a children's playground.